franco-ruggeri/course-scheduling/README.md

 ## Structure of the code
 Packages:
 * default package: contains the Main class to run the test cases
-* generator: contains general classes useful to generate the code and evaluate the solutions
+* generator: contains general classes useful to generate the problem and evaluate the solutions
 * solvers: contains the implementation of the algorithms

 ## How to run the test cases